Create Amazon Cloud Storage Connection

 - Log in to the AWS cloud platform and enter the Identity and Access Management (IAM) product console

-- In the IAM page's left navigation bar, go to Account Settings, in the Security Token Service (STS) section's Endpoints list, find the region corresponding to the current instance's Singdata Lakehouse.
+- In the IAM page's left navigation bar, go to Account Settings, in the Security Token Service (STS) section's Endpoints list, find the region corresponding to the current Singdata Lakehouse instance.
 If the STS Status is not enabled, please enable it.

 - In the IAM page's left navigation bar, go to Policies, in the Policies interface, select Create Policy, and choose the JSON method in the policy editor